swr06/VoxelPathTracer/README.md

 - 150 - 160 FPS on a GTX 1080Ti. (@ 1080p)

 ## Note
-- This project is still not finished, the current state is not a representation of the final version.
+- This project is still very experimental, it is not a finished product as of yet.
-- This engine might not work on intel GPUs.
+- This engine has *NOT* been tested on Intel GPUs/iGPUs.
 - This engine requires OpenGL 4.5, if the window fails to initialize, then there is a good chance that your GPU does not support the required OpenGL version.
 - If you want to report an issue/bug, then you can contact me on discord or, alternatively, via email.
 (See github profile page)
 - See `Controls.txt` for the controls (Or look at the console when you start up the program.)